carmenbianca/report-liferay/report.md

 be run as part of every pull request.
 The rationale for this is that the pull request is the soonest intervention moment.

-Matija can answer this?
-Ideally as part of every PR.
-Soonest intervention moment is PR.

 #### If problems are detected, is it possible to do automated interaction with the ticket system?
 Would manual interaction be preferable? {-}

 This is not currently done anywhere in Liferay, but it might be possible.